This article has been updated to include new stairlift guidance and information for 2023.

 We recommend an annual service to ensure that your stairlift is operating at peak condition.
 Repair services are covered in your initial warranty.
 But, you can also purchase a service plan to maintain this coverage after the initial warranty has run out.
 Still, repair services and annual maintenance can be scheduled as needed, even without a service plan or warranty.

 You should probably have your stairlift cleaned every few months.
-Dust, and especially pet dander, can accumulate and impact the operation your stairlift.
-A light wipe down with non-abrasive cleaning agent, such as Windex, should suffice.
+Dust, and especially pet dander, can accumulate and impact the operation of your stairlift.
+A light wipes down with a non-abrasive cleaning agent, such as Windex, should suffice.
 If you feel uncomfortable cleaning your stairlift, ask a friend, schedule a service call or book an annual maintenance check-up.

 As you’re getting to know your stairlift, you can find troubleshooting and product guidance through our stairlift user manuals (provided after installation).
 These complementary guides will help you get the hang of your stairlift’s operation and provide assistance, should you have questions.
 And, of course, you can always call us.
 We’ll be happy to help!